clarkehardy/geviewer/README.md

 # GeViewer
 A lightweight, python-based visualization tool for Geant4.
-It provides a convenient way to view detector geometries, particle trajectories, and hits, with smooth rendering in an interactive window.
+GeViewer provides a convenient way to view detector geometries, particle trajectories, and hits, with smooth rendering in an interactive window.

 ## Getting started
 ### Dependencies